Charles E. Chamberlain Federal Building and U.S. Post Office

-The Charles E. Chamberlain Federal Building and U.S. Post Office, across the street from the Michigan State Capitol, was constructed in 1932 and acquired by GSA in 1976.
+The Charles E. Chamberlain Federal Building and U.S. Post Office, across the street from the Michigan State Capitol, was constructed in 1932 in the Egyptian Revival style and acquired by GSA in 1976.

 In 1987, Congress renamed the building after Charles E. Chamberlain, Michigan’s 6th Congressional District Representative from 1957–74.

-For building services, see contacts above right.
+For building services, see contact box elsewhere on this page.
 For other federal government information, call toll-free 1-844-USA-GOV1.